nightlessbaron/rebibemecode/docs/STREAMING_GUIDE.md

 ## Overview

-The Cursor CLI Agent now supports **real-time streaming output** both in the terminal and in the web interface.
+The Revive Agent now supports **real-time streaming output** both in the terminal and in the web interface.
 This provides a much better user experience by showing the agent's response as it's being generated.

 ## Key Features